ImageMagick/Usage-Markdown/color_mods/index.md

 # Color Modifications

-Here we look at techniques for modifying all the colors in an image as a whole$1\nWhether it is to lighten or darken the image, or more drastic color modifications.
+Here we look at techniques for modifying all the colors in an image as a whole - whether it is to lighten or darken the image, or more drastic color modifications.

 To explore these techniques we will need a test image...